-The nurses work Monday to Friday 08:45am - 5:00pm.
+The nurses work Monday to Friday 08:45am-5:00pm.

-If your son or daughter contacts you to say that they are unwell, please encourage them to discuss this with their Support Practitioners.
-If you are concerned that they may be unable to seek help, please contact the college directly.
+If your young person contacts you to say that they are unwell, please encourage them to discuss this with their support practitioners.
+If you are concerned that they may be unable to seek help, please contact the College directly.

-Residential Students
+Residential students